Esang de Torres: Life and career

 Esang De Torres was born in Manila, to Mary Joyce and Telesforo De Torres.
 She hails from Tondo, Manila.
 Esang has an older brother named James, who is also involved in such musical skills such as playing the guitar and piano.
 When she was just 2, De Torres started humming tunes.
-The first song she ever sang on a karaoke machine was Andy Williams' "The Shadow of Your Smile."
+The first song she ever sang on a karaoke machine was Andy Williams' 'The Shadow of Your Smile'.
 When she turned 3, she could sing anything she listened to.
 Both her parents' side are musically inclined.
-Thus, her talents have been very well supportive.
+Thus, her talents have been very well supported.
 Her father was her first coach, who taught her the basics of singing.
 He was a band vocalist and a theatre singer back in the day.

 2011–2014: SM Little Stars, I-Shine Talent Camp 3 and It's Showtime's MiniMe

 De Torres joined various talent shows.
 Her first singing competition was at the age of 4.
 At the age of 5, she joined the SM Little Stars 2013 where she sang Beyonce's "Listen" and placed 3rd.
 In 2014, she was named Best in Talent portraying as Lea Salonga's MiniMe in the noontime show It's Showtime (ABS-CBN).
 One of the hosts cried after she sang her rendition of "Tomorrow" from Annie as he was touched by her youthful performance.
 Since then, she was dubbed on TV as "Mini Lea Salonga."
 On the same year, she became the Grand Winner in Promil Pre-School I-Shine Talent Camp 3 (ABS-CBN), with Zsa Zsa Padilla as her coach.
 The prize included a contract from Star Magic.